Reading Time: 9 minutes

 A Bus Eireann bus parked at the company headquarters in Dublin.
 Photo: By D464-Darren Hall – Broadstone July 2008, coaches awaiting wash and fuel, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=26498937

 JJ Kavanagh & Sons operates a daily service from Dublin Airport to Clonmel, Kilkenny, Limerick, Tramore, and Waterford.
-The bus leaves from Zone 16 in the Dublin Airport bus coach park.
+Buses leave from Zone 16 in the Dublin Airport bus coach park.

-John McGinley Coach Travel provides a service from Dublin Airport to Annagry and Moville, both in County Donegal.
-It also goes to Derry and Tyrone.
+John McGinley Coach Travel provides a service from Dublin Airport to several towns in County Donegal.
+It also goes to Derry and Monaghan, and has a regular service from Donegal to Glasgow.
 It departs from Zone 16 in the Dublin Airport coach park.

 M4Direct operates a twice-daily bus service from the airport to Mullingar, Co.
 Westmeath.
 It leaves from Zone 16 in the airport bus park.
-You can also take this bus to the popular Center Parcs, the newly opened discovery park in Ballymahon, Co.
-Longford.
+You can also take this bus to the popular Center Parcs, the discovery park in Ballymahon, County Longford.

 Renting a Car at Dublin Airport